-- "...it seems more appropriate that the regulator determine the relative importance and form of various efficiency and productivity measures that are used in the regulation of network prices - ...Consideration of a total factor productivity measure appears appropriate in addition to regulation based on the building blocks approach based on the objectives of mimicking competition and reduction in regulatory costs." (pp.5,6)
+"...it seems more appropriate that the regulator determine the relative importance and form of various efficiency and productivity measures that are used in the regulation of network prices

+\dots Consideration of a total factor productivity measure appears appropriate in addition to regulation based on the building blocks approach based on the objectives of mimicking competition and reduction in regulatory costs." (pp.5,6)

-- 7.63 While Power and Water may be right in that under a strict interpretation the Code does not 'lock in' a building blocks approach, the Commission is concerned that aspects of the drafting of Part 3 of the Code (and associated Schedules) may unintentionally have this effect. - 7.64 At the very least, schedule 10 needs to be amended to include the same clause 1A that is in schedules 6 and 9, allowing:
+7.76 While Power and Water may be right in that under a strict interpretation the Code does not 'lock in' a building blocks approach, the Commission is concerned that aspects of the drafting of Part 3 of the Code (and associated schedules) may unintentionally have this effect.

+7.77 At the very least, the Commission considers that it would be prudent to amend schedule 10 to include the same clause 1A that is in schedules 6 and 9, allowing: